Determining the perfect gift can be quite stressful.

 Yet, this analysis ignores the fundamental reasons that we give gifts in the first place: to increase human connection, friendship, and reciprocity.

 For example, a Harvard study found that people who spend more of their income on others tend to be happier.
-In the study, led by Prof. Elizabeth Dunn, participants who were randomly assigned to spend money on others experienced greater happiness than those assigned to spend money on themselves.
+In the study, led by Prof. Elizabeth Dunn, participants who were randomly assigned to spend money on others experienced were more happy than those assigned to spend money on themselves.

-Gift-giving can create happiness on both sides, and, when the gift goes to a person we know and like, can create a stronger social bond.
+Gift-giving can create happiness on both sides, and when the gift goes to a person we know and like, they can create a stronger social bond.

 Long-lasting gifts will remind us about our relationship